 Finally, we’re all about giving you the tools you need to trade with more confidence.
 Our charts come with easy-to-use drawing tools and technical indicators.
 Read our daily analysis on the biggest trading pairs to get a strong grasp of potential price movements, access trading forums on social media and do everything you can to unravel the ins and outs of forex.

-Forex trading involves significant risk of loss and is not suitable for all traders.
+Both Forex and CFD trading involves significant risk of loss and is not suitable for all traders.